oven wave logo

 8. Dirty or Damaged Gasket

 The gasket is the seal around the oven door that keeps all the heat inside the oven.
-Over time, the gasket can become dirty or damaged, causing the oven to lose heat and stop working properly.
-If you notice that your oven is not heating up properly, or is the door does not close tightly, it is likely that the gasket is dirty or damaged.
-First try cleaning the gasket thoroughly, if that does not work then try replacing it by the help of a professional.
+Over time, the gasket can become dirty or damaged, causing the oven to lose heat and stop working correctly.
+If you notice that your oven is not heating up properly or the door does not close tightly, the gasket is likely dirty or damaged.
+First, try cleaning the gasket thoroughly; if that does not work, try replacing it with the help of a professional.

 9. Clogged Air Vents